vinid/bkpvinid.github.io/_pages/about.md

 ---
 permalink: /
 title: "Me"
 excerpt: "I am Federico Bianchi, a post-doctoral researcher at Bocconi University.
-Interested in NLP, Language, Reasoning and Cognitive Stuff"
+Interested in NLP, Language, Reasoning and Cognitive Stuff."
 author_profile: true
 redirect_from:
   - /about/